mandarvaze/hugo-microblog/README.md

 #### Creating a Link Post

 Sometimes you want a post that just links to another website.
 This can be done by including the `externalurl` parameter on your individual post.
-A link post is just a normal post under `posts` that has this special parameter.
+A link post is just a normal post under `post` that has this special parameter.
 For example, on a post talking about some kickstarter project, you can add this to your individual post's Front Matter:

 ```
 externalurl = "http://kickstarter.com"